Dealing With Negative Comments In 3 Steps

-Getting a negative comment doesn’t mean your ad is failing or people hate the product.
-It could just be a competitor, someone who has had a bad experience or simply someone who writes mean comments for their own entertainment.
+Getting a negative Facebook comment doesn’t mean your Facebook ad is failing or people hate the product.
+It could just be a competitor, someone who has had a bad experience, or simply someone who writes terrible reviews or irrelevant comments for their own entertainment.

-Luckily, there are steps you can take to have a plan in place.
-By doing so, you’ll know just what to do when you get that nasty comment on your post.
+Luckily, you can take steps to have a plan in place.
+By doing so, you’ll know just what to do when you get that nasty negative comment on your post.

 Step 1: Don’t delete the comment.

-As much as you just want to make that comment go away, don't.
+As much as you just want to make that offensive comment go away, don't.
 Leave it up.

 If someone disagrees with your viewpoint or has a differing opinion, there is no need to remove their comment.
-If you delete their comment, it could just upset them further.
-That can lead to additional comments, negative reviews, etc.
+If you delete their offensive comment, it could just upset them further.
+That can lead to additional comments, negative social media reviews, etc.

-However, if they posted something vulgar, threatening, or trolling, feel free to delete the comment.
-In addition, studies show that ads with comments, whether positive or negative, get more click-throughs than ads without any comments.
+However, if their dark post featured something vulgar, threatening, or trolling, feel free to delete the comment.
+In addition, studies show that ads with comments and engagement, whether positive or negative, get more click-throughs than ads without any comments.